-The recognizable Wrigley’s Spearmint logo is associated with the minty taste of chewing gum and the natural ingredients the manufacturer uses.
+The recognizable Wrigley’s Spearmint logo is associated with the minty taste of chewing gum and the manufacturer’s use of natural ingredients.
 The designers created a visual image of coolness, purity, and freshness to emphasize the brand concept.
-Moreover, the logo symbolizes the wide availability of the product.
+Moreover, the logo symbolizes the product’s wide availability.

 Meaning and History

-Wrigley Jr. сompany evolved from a small soap business to a leading chewing gum manufacturer.
+Wrigley Jr. evolved from a small soap business to a leading chewing gum manufacturer.
 Its founder, William Wrigley, noticed that people were reluctant to buy soap, so he started selling baking soda and gave each customer two packages of gum.
 The mini gifts proved much more popular than the main product, and William decided to change his specialization once again.
-In 1892 he registered the trademark Lotta Gum, and in 1894 Wrigley’s Spearmint appeared.
-The young businessman dared to do what no one else could do: popularize the mint flavor.
-He created a logo for the new brand himself to use on wrappers and advertising.
+In 1892, he registered the trademark Lotta Gum, and in 1894, Wrigley’s Spearmint appeared.
+The young businessman dared to do what no one else could: popularize the mint flavor.
+He created a logo for the new brand for wrappers and advertising.

 What is Wrigley’s Spearmint?